stevengharris/MarkupEditor/README.md

 The FindDirection is either `.forward` or `.backward`, indicating the direction to search from the selection point in the document.
 The MarkupWKWebView scrolls to make the text that was found visible.

-Specify `activate: true` to activate a "search mode" where Enter is interpreted as meaning "search for the next occurrence in the same direction".
+Specify `activate: true` to activate a "search mode" where Enter is interpreted as meaning "search for the next occurrence in the forward direction".
+(Shift+Enter searches backward.)
 Often when you are searching in a large document, you want to just type the search string, hit Enter, see what was selected, and hit Enter again to continue searching.
-This "search mode" style is supported in the MarkupEditor by capturing Enter on the JavaScript side and interpreting it as `searchForNext` until you do one of the following:
+This "search mode" style is supported in the MarkupEditor by capturing Enter on the JavaScript side and interpreting it as `searchForward` (or Shift+Enter for `searchBackward`) until you do one of the following:

-1. You invoke `MarkupWKWebView.deactivateSearch(handler:)` to stop intercepting Enter, but leaving the search state in place.
+1. You invoke `MarkupWKWebView.deactivateSearch(handler:)` to stop intercepting Enter/Shift+Enter, but leaving the search state in place.
-2. You invoke `MarkupWKWebView.cancelSearch(handler:)` to stop intercepting Enter and clear all search state.
+2. You invoke `MarkupWKWebView.cancelSearch(handler:)` to stop intercepting Enter/Shift+Enter and clear all search state.
 3. You click-on, touch, or otherwise type into the document.
-Your action automatically disables intercepting of Enter.
+Your action automatically disables intercepting of Enter/Shift+Enter.

 Note that by default, search mode is never activated.
 To activate it, you must use `activate: true` in your call to `MarkupWKWebView.search(for:direction:activate:handler:)`.